damcho/ContactsListApp/README.txt

 ContactsModuleRouter: in charge of creating the module and routing through the app

-ContactsManager: in charge of communicating with the view controllers and the Dataconnectors.
+ContactsManager: in charge of communicating with the view controllers and the Data connectors.
 It is in charge of the business logic of the app

 ContactsListViewController: requests data to the contacts manager and shows it in a list.
-Contacts can be deleted by sliding on a cell and tapping "delete".
+Contacts can be deleted by swiping on a cell and tapping "delete".
 A new contact can be created tapping the "+"
 ContactsDetailViewController: can display and edit a contact or can create a new one

 ContactModel: represents a contact